A gerbe-like construction in gauge theory: Proof of the main theorems

-using the functoriality in \cref{thm1:spin on H^+}(2).
-(This map is canonically constructed.) \cref{thm1:spin on H^+}(3) asserts that this map is an isomorphism of principal $O(1)$-bundles.
-Furthermore, under this correspondence, $s_{ijk}$ and $t_{ijk}$ correspond exactly.
+For each $i$ and $j$, define a map $P_{ij} \to Q_{ij}$ using the functoriality in \cref{thm1:spin on H^+}(2). \cref{thm1:spin on H^+}(3) asserts that this map is an isomorphism of principal $O(1)$-bundles.
+Furthermore, $s_{ijk}$ and $t_{ijk}$ correspond exactly.
 This gives a canonical isomorphism between the two $O(1)$-gerbes $\mcalG_{\mcalE}$ and $\mcalG_{\hplus{\mbbX}}$. \end{remark}